bimaap/sakuin-react-native/README.md

 ### About
 A frontend program for Sakuin Application.
-A E-Wallet which transfer and topup money.
+A e-wallet which transfer and topup money.